How to Find Executive Job Leads and Postings

 So, why are we beginning here?

-Indeed, most companies would rather not hire executives through a job board application.
-Given the corporate responsibility level entrusted to executives, unknown online applicants will rarely be valued as highly as referrals or all-star candidates targeted by a corporate recruiter.
+Indeed, most companies would not hire executives through a job board application.
+Given the corporate responsibility level entrusted to executives, unknown online applicants are rarely valued as highly as referrals or all-star candidates targeted by a corporate recruiter.
 Most executive-level positions will not even be posted to an online job board.
-Find creative methods to discover executive job leads and postings and then submit an epic resume to get noticed.
+Find creative methods to discover executive job leads and postings, and then submit an epic resume to get noticed.

 That said, job boards are still a good starting point.
-If anything, it’s the most direct tip-off as to where opportunity exists.
+If anything, it’s the most direct tip-off regarding where opportunity exists.
 Even if you don’t apply to any jobs through the job board, being able to view executive-level job listings can help show you what companies are looking for in their applicants.
-This can help you in developing your resume and cover letter, as well as for deciding where to direct your networking efforts.
+This can help you develop your resume and cover letter and decide where to direct your networking efforts.

 Here are a few job boards that are focused on executives:

-These are paid services that offer job boards that are curated to high-paying executive positions.
-Some of these sites also offer additional features, such as resume building and career consultations.
+These are paid services offering job boards curated to high-paying executive positions.
+Some of these sites also offer additional features, such as resume-building and career consultations.
 Don’t forget, though, executive-level job postings can turn up on LinkedIn, Indeed, and other job boards as well.
 So it is still worth browsing other job boards, as well as conducting Google searches for your targeted executive-level position.

 LinkedIn